daminals/compress/readme.md

 ## Save

 Automatically commits (and allows me to set a commit message) and runs through any remote and automatically pushes.

+# How do you do this for yourself?
+Make a folder in your root called bin and throw your scripts there.
+Then you can use them anywhere in your computer without even having to use ./